Developer Manual

 make vet # go mod tidy && go vet ./...

-# full CI equivalent (vet + lint + unit + api)
+# full CI equivalent (vet + lint + test-coverage + test-api)

 make test